 - The name Pinata comes from combining two syllables of the apple’s two European names, Pinova and Sonata

 - Pinova is the cultivar name of trees that produce Pinata apples

-- Pinata is social!
+- This apple is social!
 Like the apple on Facebook.

 - We also have a number of Pinata apple recipes to check out.